Fort Mackinac: State administration

 In 1895, Congress closed Fort Mackinac and Mackinac National Park.
 It transferred the fort and park to the State of Michigan, which created Mackinac Island State Park, the first state park in Michigan.
-The semi-autonomous Mackinac Island State Park Commission in 1895 began governing Fort Mackinac and the other surrounding historic sites on or near Mackinac Island: Colonial Michilimackinac, Historic Mill Creek, the Old Mackinac Point Lighthouse, and Mackinac Island State Park.
+The semi-autonomous Mackinac Island State Park Commission in 1895 began governing Fort Mackinac and the other surrounding historic sites on or near Mackinac Island: Colonial Michilimackinac, Dousman's Mill (formerly Historic Mill Creek), the Old Mackinac Point Lighthouse, and Mackinac Island State Park.
 The Governor of Michigan appoints members of the commission, who meet many times during the course of a year to govern Mackinac State Historic Parks.
 The commission and historic parks preserve, protect, and present the rich and natural history of Mackinac Island and the Straits area.

 In the 1950s, Mackinac Island State Park Commission developed a new way of financing its park, based on the system that financed the Mackinac Bridge.
 Michigan financed construction of Mackinac Bridge through revenue bonds repaid from the cash flow of toll fees from the bridge after it opened in 1957.
 Mackinac Island State Park Commission modified this idea for park restoration purposes, with Fort Mackinac admission fees serving as the cash flow.
 More than three-fourths of budget of Mackinac Island State Park Commission now comes from admission fees and other self-generated cash flow.
 Most United States parks-and-recreation agencies instead depend upon public subsidies.
 Mackinac Island State Park Commission operates one of the largest parks in United States that generates a significant majority of its own operating budget.

-The Fort today
+Fort Mackinac today

 The current museum at the park includes 14 historic buildings.